CGFS93/Kickstarter-Analysis/README.md

 - January to April have better odds of success for a theater campaign launch.

 -What can you conclude about the Outcomes based on Goals?
-- The optimal range for monetary goal amount of successful theater campaigns is less than 1,000 to 5,000.
+- The optimal range of a monetary goal amount for a successful theater campaigns is less than $1,000 to $5,000.
 - Success rate diminishes with increased goal range.

 -What are some limitations of this dataset?